- Academic English Studies (ESL)

 - Breadth courses in fields including biology, chemistry, English, geology, economics, sociology and anthropology, international affairs, history, philosophy, and religious studies provide important discipline-specific tools for environmental analysis.

-- Majors receive faculty guidance toward concentrations relevant to their academic and professional interests, and are encouraged to pursue overseas study, ideally related to these concentrations, during their third year.
+- Majors receive faculty guidance toward areas of interest relevant to their academic and professional goals, and are encouraged to pursue overseas study, ideally related to these areas of interest, during their third year.

 A minimum of 46 semester credits, including the following core courses (with recommended timing):